canjessemoon/webreader/RAILWAY_REDEPLOY.md

 ## 3. What's Fixed in This Deployment

-The latest changes include a robust fallback system that should resolve the "No content found on this page" issue:
+The latest changes include several improvements for Railway deployment:

 1. **Dynamic Proxy System**:
    - The app now automatically tries multiple CORS proxies if the internal one fails